CookiePPP/papers/README.md

 the sub-phoneme vocabulary is required for the LLM to learn the required information.

-The results are great and show that their method is recommended if have phonemes available for inference or a dataset with a common nationality/accent.
+The results are great and show that their method is recommended if you have phonemes available for inference or a dataset with a common nationality/accent.

 ---